vbhalla/vbhalla.github.io/_posts/2019-06-10-Computer-Vision-CNNs.md

 published: true
 ---

-I have been looking for a fun computer vision use case so I can play around with a CNN implementation.
+I have been looking for a fun machine learning computer vision use case so I can play around with a CNN implementation.
 I haven't worked on too many deep learning problems and the technology has evolved so quickly.
 My wife and I don't regularly organize and backup my iPhone pictures.
 As I was going through the thousands of pictures, I realized a common theme:

 <img src="../images/cnns_post/Lass.jpg" width="150" align="middle">
 ---